FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

-# REDAXO whit Gulp, Browserify, PostCSS and Bimmelbam
+# REDAXO with Gulp, Browserify, PostCSS and Bimmelbam

 Example of a front-end workflow for developing a REDAXO website.